 Contact A Qualified Attorney Today To Get Started With Your Claim

 The award-winning legal team at Davis Law Group works with firms across the United States on defective drug and medical device litigation.
-We have helped countless patients get the fair compensation they deserve after suffering at the hands of corporations which prioritize profit over patient safety.
+We have helped countless patients get the fair compensation they deserve after suffering at the hands of corporations that prioritize profit over patient safety.

 Contact us today to request a free case review and to learn more about your legal rights and options for filing a claim.
 There are no up-front costs associated with hiring an attorney for a Zantac cancer claim, and clients do not owe any attorney’s fees until we have successfully recovered compensation on their behalf.
 Call (206) 727-4000 or use the confidential contact form on this page to request a free case review.